Today I’m breaking down all the components of my front porch Christmas decorations.

 In years past, I’ve added a strand of bigger clear bulbs.
 But this year, I decided to add two strands of regular white lights in addition to the big bulbs.
 I’ll never go back.
 In fact, next year I may do three or four strands of regular white lights.
 Keep scrolling to see what I mean.

 You know I love a layered doormat year-round.
+The plaid indoor/outdoor rug lives in the porch all the time.
 But for the holidays, I strongly suggest busting out a holiday-themed top doormat.
 I’ve had this merry doormat for a few years.
 I’m pretty sure I’ll cry when it’s finally time to toss it.
+Red rain boots added for dramatic effect.

 Mixing the different finishes of the ornaments adds dimension and visual interest instead of having all sparkly or all matte ornaments.